DACE-DL/HMatch/README.md

 # Dataset Description

-This repository contains the original DB15PK multi-lingual datasets and the sampled datasets which are derived from them.
+This repository contains the original DB15PK multi-lingual KGs and the sampled datasets which are derived from them.
 The original datasets are four: French (fr), English (en), Chinese (zh) and Japanese (ja).

-The refined datasets, refinedXXX, presented here are sampled from the original datasets using various statistical methods such as BERT, and TransEdge.
+The refined datasets, refinedXXX, presented here are sampled from the original KGs using various statistical methods such as BERT, and TransEdge.

 # Settings

 For DB15PK KGs the alignments whose value of confidence exceeds 0.99 are used for sampling.
+For Memoryalpha-Star Trek Expanded Universe all alignments are considered.

 # Running
 Direction 1: